jessepav/lacygoill-wiki-backup/awk/awk.md

 ### surround an action with curly braces?

 Because you can omit the pattern or the action.
-And if you *do* omit one of them,  awk must be able to tell whether your statement contains only a pattern  or an action; the curly braces tell  awk that you wrote an action.
+And if  you *do* omit one  of them, awk must  be able to tell  whether your rule contains only a pattern  or an action; the curly braces tell  awk that you wrote an action.